vinayvaida27/Transformer/README.md

 - Trained neurons, layers, and MLPs using gradient descent.
 - Visualized computation graphs to understand forward and backward passes.

-We recreated the essence of frameworks like PyTorch in just a few hundred lines of code, gaining intuition about backpropagation and neural network fundamentals — the foundation for training modern **language models**.
+We recreated the essence of frameworks like PyTorch in just a few hundred lines of code, gaining intuition about backpropagation and neural network fundamentals,  the foundation for training modern **language models**.

 ---